 With the help of family and friends, Ros Pheakdey has become a solid fixture in Cambodia’s fashion scene, and joins other successful members of the fashion industry, such as Kong Sothea, a finalist at the Runway Ready Designer in 2017; Sok Nan, a household name for Khmer contemporary fashion; and Marya Na owner of the fashion brand PRIVE.

-Pov Sithan, another up-and-coming designer, said Ros Pheakdey was setting an example for the design community by being true to his design aesthetic, despite not having any formal training.
+Pov Sithan, another up-and-coming designer, said Ros Pheakdey was setting an example for the design community by being true to her design aesthetic, despite not having any formal training.

-“I know a lot of people who know about him and he was very well-known in the media and open about his sexuality,” Pov Sithan said.
-“So, I think that helped us in a way because he opened up acceptance in the public eye for most of us.
+“I know a lot of people who know about her and she was very well-known in the media and open about her sexuality,” Pov Sithan said.
+“So, I think that helped us in a way because she opened up acceptance in the public eye for most of us."

-Ros Pheakdey said that his informal training frees him from traditional design concepts, but also affects his understanding of the mechanics of an outfit or even how to run a fashion business.
-Friends have been critical to understanding the financial aspects of running a business, he said.
+Ros Pheakdey said that her informal training frees her from traditional design concepts, but also affects her understanding of the mechanics of an outfit or even how to run a fashion business.
+Friends have been critical to understanding the financial aspects of running a business, she said.

 “At school, you are taught structure, business strategies, and teachers give you a lot of direction; you don’t have to scramble by yourself,” Ros Pheakdey said, “It takes me more time to make a piece of clothing.”